West Virginia father marries one of his daughters after murdering her boyfriend: police

 CLICK HERE FOR THE FOX NEWS APP

-Police allege Amanda and her father then traveled to Virginia and married each other at the United Methodist Church minster of the gospel.
+Police allege Amanda and her father then traveled to Virginia and married each other at the United Methodist Church ministry of the gospel.

 This story originally appeared in the New York Post.
 For more from the Post, click here.